If you've been thinking about opening an account with Ally Invest, this review is for you.

 Within the Option Chains panel, you can dive into the chain of a stock and build an options strategy using their workbench (here I am buying out of the money calls on AAPL):

-Don't want to use Ally Invest Live, the legacy platform still exists and makes it easy to build more positions.
+If you don't want to use Ally Invest Live, the legacy platform still exists and makes it easy to build more positions.

 Want to write a straddle?
 Here's the screen you use to enter it: